rezaplus/TWChat-Two-Way-Chat-plugin-for-WordPress/readme.txt

 * **- Send a message to the desired number:**
 You are not limited to WooCommerce numbers, you can send messages to any number you want.

-## DTWhatsapp evolves your relationship with your users, in line with customer satisfaction and increasing your company's profitability. ##
+## Two Way chat evolves your relationship with your users, in line with customer satisfaction and increasing your company's profitability. ##

 == Installation ==

 From the WP admin panel, click “Plugins” -> “Add new”.
-In the browser input box, type “DTWhatsapp”.
+In the browser input box, type “Two Way chat”.
-Select the “DTWhatsapp” plugin and click “Install”.
+Select the “Two Way chat” plugin and click “Install”.
 Activate the plugin.
 OR…